 Does Climate Change Matter to Us?
 Knowledge, Attitudes, and Environmental Behavior among College Students

-Keren Dopelt, Ori Loren, Gal Gapich, Nadav Davidovitch
+Keren Dopelt*a, Ori Lorenb, Gal Gapichc, Nadav Davidovitchd

-Author details:

-*Dr. Keren Dopelt, PhD - Senior Lecturer in the Department of Public Health, School of Health Professions, Ashkelon Academic College; And teacher associate in the Department of Health Systems Management, School of Public Health, Faculty of Health Sciences, Ben-Gurion University of the Negev, Israel.
+aSenior Lecturer in the Department of Public Health, School of Health Professions, Ashkelon Academic College; And teacher associate in the Department of Health Systems Management, School of Public Health, Faculty of Health Sciences, Ben-Gurion University of the Negev, Israel.
 Dopelt@bgu.ac.il

-Mr. Ori Loren, BA - Department of Public Health, School of Health Sciences, Ashkelon Academic College, Israel. oriloren10@gmail.com
+bDepartment of Public Health, School of Health Sciences, Ashkelon Academic College, Israel. oriloren10@gmail.com

-Mrs. Gal Gapich, BA - Department of Public Health, School of Health Sciences, Ashkelon Academic College, Israel. galgapich9045@gmail.com
+cDepartment of Public Health, School of Health Sciences, Ashkelon Academic College, Israel. galgapich9045@gmail.com

-Prof. Nadav Davidovitch, MD, MPH, PhD - Professor in the Department of Health Systems Management and Head of the School of Public Health, Faculty of Health Sciences, Ben-Gurion University of the Negev, Israel.
-Nadavd@bgu.ac.il
+dProfessor in the Department of Health Systems Management and Head of the School of Public Health, Faculty of Health Sciences, Ben-Gurion University of the Negev, Israel.
+Nadavd@bgu.ac.il, https://fohs.bgu.ac.il/research/profileBrief.aspx?id=dtVtriji

-https://fohs.bgu.ac.il/research/profileBrief.aspx?id=dtVtriji

 * Corresponding author

+Keywords: environmental education, climate change, pro-environmental behavior, knowledge and environmental attitudes

+Acknowledgments: We would like to thank all students who participated in the study.

+Funding: This research received no external funding.

+Conflicts of Interest: The authors declare no conflict of interest.

 Does Climate Change Matter to Us?
 Knowledge, Attitudes, and Environmental Behavior among College Students

+Abstract

-Abstract: Climate change is one of the greatest global threats to humanity in the 21st century, and it is mostly caused by human activity.
-In a cross-sectional study 704 students were asked about their knowledge, attitudes, and behavior related to climate change.
+Climate change is one of the greatest global threats to humanity in the 21st century, and it is mostly caused by human activity.
+In a cross-sectional study, 704 students were asked about their knowledge, attitudes, and behavior related to climate change.
 We found that students have a medium level of knowledge about the impact of climate change and that their attitudes are moderately pro-environmental, yet they are not strict about pro-environmental behavior.
 Students with higher levels of environmental knowledge demonstrated more pro-environmental attitudes and behavior, and attitudes mediate the relationship between level of knowledge and behavior.
 Women demonstrated more pro-environmental behavior.
 Our results highlight the importance of raising awareness of the effects of climate change and increasing knowledge about how climate change can be mitigated.
 Further research is needed in order to understand the factors associated with pro-environmental behavior and how to promote it.

-Keywords: environmental education, climate change, pro-environmental behavior, knowledge and environmental attitudes

-1. Literature Review
+Literature Review

-1.1.
 Introduction

 Climate change is one of the greatest global threats to humanity in the 21st century.
-The United Nations Framework Convention on Climate Change (UNFCCC) defines it as “direct or indirect climate change as a result of human activity that creates atmospheric composition, in addition to the natural climate variability observed at different times” [1].
+The United Nations Framework Convention on Climate Change (UNFCCC) defines it as “direct or indirect climate change as a result of human activity that creates atmospheric composition, in addition to the natural climate variability observed at different times” (UNFCCC, 1992, p.
+7).
 All evidence, including air temperature, ocean temperature, snow mass, and sea level rise, indicates an increase in average global temperature over time.
-Although there are many processes in nature that affect average global temperature, human activity continues to be the main factor contributing to the acceleration of climate change through processes such as greenhouse gas emissions, increases in aerosols and changes to land cover [2].
-Similarly, a recent NASA report [3] claims that the likelihood that the current global warming trend is man-made is over 95%.
+Although there are many processes in nature that affect average global temperature, human activity continues to be the main factor contributing to the acceleration of climate change through processes such as greenhouse gas emissions, increases in aerosols and changes to land cover (UNDP, 2016).
+Similarly, a recent NASA report (NASA, 2019) claims that the likelihood that the current global warming trend is man-made is over 95%.
 The report shows warming in the last century at a rate unprecedented throughout Earth's history.
 This has many implications for life on Earth.

-1.2.
 Impact of Global Warming and Climate Change